anxta/python-visualizations/README.md

-# python-visualizations
+# Python visualizations
-a repository of my Python visualizations
+A repository of my Python visualizations created for school or just for fun!